npgrosser/autowired/README.md

 a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern)) of a specific dependency.
 In such cases, Python’s built-in `cached_property` decorator is an ideal solution.
 It functions by saving the result of a property's initial call and then returns this cached value for any subsequent calls.
-This effectively provides all that's needed for a simple form of Dependency Injection in Python.
+This effectively provides all that's needed for a simple but elegant form of Dependency Injection in Python.

 Let's look at a simple example: